Nicola Sturgeon Speaks After Estranged Husband Peter Murrell Admits Embezzlement

 Key Facts

-- Sturgeon described the period as the 'worst week of my life' following Murrell's admission.
+- Nicola Sturgeon described the period following her estranged husband's conviction as 'probably the worst week of my life.'

-- Sturgeon stated she was 'deceived, betrayed and lied to' by Murrell.
+- Sturgeon stated she felt deceived, betrayed, and lied to by Peter Murrell regarding the embezzlement.

-- She said she is 'coming to terms with being married to someone she did not know.'
+- She said she is coming to terms with having been married to someone she did not know.

 What Happened